wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.6.3 =
+- (05 Mar 2010) - Improved default map setting.
+Any map can be selected as default map.

 = 1.5.6.2 =
 - (23 Feb 2010) - Improvement: javascript is loaded in footer.
 - New setting: "Limit for map pins".
 This limit protects server resources by limiting pins when displaying maps.
 Default is 2000.